-- the firm's financial performance in the current year and the executive's contribution to such financial performance; - the firm's progress in advancing its Growth Strategy; - · the NEO's performance compared to individual business and operational goals established at the beginning of the year; - total compensation awarded to the NEO in the prior year; - the increase or decrease in the current year's total incentive compensation amounts available; - the nature, scope and level of responsibilities of the NEO; - the NEO's execution of our firm's culture of Relentless Ingenuity; and - the NEO's management effectiveness, talent development, focus on diversity and inclusion initiatives, and adherence to risk management and regulatory compliance.
+- the firm's financial performance in the current year and the executive's contribution to such financial performance; - the firm's progress in advancing its Growth Strategy; - the NEO's performance compared to individual business and operational goals established at the beginning of the year; - total compensation awarded to the NEO in the prior year; - the increase or decrease in the current year's total incentive compensation amounts available; - the nature, scope and level of responsibilities of the NEO; - · the NEO's execution of our firm's culture of Relentless Ingenuity; and - the NEO's management effectiveness, talent development, focus on diversity and inclusion initiatives, and adherence to risk management and regulatory compliance.

-Mr. Bernstein and Ms. Burke then provided specific incentive compensation recommendations to the Compensation Committee, which recommendations were supported by the factors listed above and each NEO's individual achievements. as listed below.

-They also provided the Compensation Committee with the 2019 Benchmarking Data, which was not used in a formulaic or mechanical way to determine NEO compensation levels, but rather, as noted above, provided the Compensation Committee with a reference point for the compensation levels paid to executives at the Comparable Companies.
-The Compensation Committee then made the final incentive compensation decisions for each NEO (other than Mr. Gingrich, whose cash payment of \$1,100,000 in December 2019 was stipulated in his retirement agreement, as discussed below in "Mr. Gingrich's Compensation").
+Mr. Bernstein and Ms. Burke then provided specific incentive compensation recommendations to the Compensation Committee, which recommendations were supported by the factors listed above, each NEO's individual achievements, as listed below and, for Mr. Bernstein, a summary of his performance compared with metrics included in the Scorecard.
+They also provided the Compensation Committee with the 2020 Benchmarking Data, which was not used in a formulaic or mechanical way to determine NEO compensation levels, but rather, as noted above, provided the Compensation Committee with a reference point for the compensation levels paid to executives at the Comparable Companies.
+The Compensation Committee then made the final incentive compensation decisions for each NEO.

-We have described below each NEO's individual achievements in 2019 given each officer's role and the firm's business and operational goals:
+We have described below each NEO's individual achievements in 2020 given each officer's role and the firm's business and operational goals: